QuartermindGames/hei/README.md

     - Unreal 3D (*read*)
     - Valve SMD (*write*)
     - Can easily be extended to support other model formats either via the API or via plugins

+## Extras

+Under the [extras](extras) directory, you'll find a number of source files for granting you support for various other formats.
+These are typically left out of the core library because they're either not widely used or support is considered experimental.
+In summary, if you're developing a larger project, I would highly recommend excluding these.

 ## Roadmap